The Learning Planet Academy

 Colin Labouret

-We also get feedback from students [...] on their ability to develop skills, to realize this and to be proud of themselves.
+We also receive feedback from the students (…) about their ability to develop skills, to recognise them, and to feel proud of themselves

 Lucas Gruez